agent-lab/.github/profile/README.md

 ### Welcome to Agent Lab
-> Taking actions is all we care
+> Taking actions intelligently is all we study

 We are interested in research on taking actions through Deep Learning, with a particular focus on machine learning techniques such as deep reinforcement learning and learning from demonstration.